NanoMapper/NanoMapper/README.md

 > Note: Anonymous target types are not supported as they are immutable.
 However, you can use them as much as you like for source objects.

-It is recommended t configure most static mappings once, during the application's start-up process using the global `Mappings.Configure(...)` method.
+To configure mappings once during the application's start-up process use the global `Mappings.Configure<Source, Target>(...)` method.

-The `Configure(...)` functions take a mapping function that defines the mappings between the source and target types.
+The `Configure<Source, Target>(...)` methods take mapping functions that defines the mappings between the source and target types.

-    // Configure the mapping between SourceType and TargetType objects Mappings.Configure<SourceType, TargetType>(map => {
+    // Configure the mapping between SourceType and TargetType objects Mappings.Configure<Source, Target>(map => {
       map.Property(...);
       ...
     });